Home

 It is never easy taking photos of birds in flight, and especially so from a wildly rocking boat, so a high percentage of them were poorly composed.
 The photos you see here are some of the survivors out of the 1500 took on the 3 trips.
 I've only put one or two photos of each species on this page but more can be viewed for most species by clicking on the name captions.

-One of the most common albatrosses encountered was Gibson's Albatross.
+One of the most commonly encountered albatrosses was Gibson's Albatross.
 This is a member of the Wandering Albatross complex and is absolutely huge!
 They have a wingspan of up to 3.5m (the largest of any living bird), measure over 1m from tail to beak and the largest males weigh in at over 11kg.
 These numbers sound impressive, but it's not until you see one only a few inches away from you that you realise just how big they really are.

 And when they start fighting, everything gets out of their way...